munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code had-runtime-error-field (1 before, 1 after)

-It's similar to the `hasError` field we defined earlier to tracking when a syntax error was detected.
-We use that field to ensure we don't execute any code if there's a syntax error.
-It's too late for that now, so what is this second field for?
+That field only has one minor use:

 ^code check-runtime-error (4 before, 1 after)

-It has one minor use.
-If the user is running a Lox <span name="repl">script from a file</span> and a runtime error occurs, we set an exit code when the process quits to let them know.
-Not everyone cares about command line program shell conventions, but we do.
+If the user is running a Lox <span name="repl">script from a file</span> and a runtime error occurs, we set an exit code when the process quits to let the calling process know.
+Not everyone cares about shell etiquette, but we do.

 <aside name="repl">